catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

-The final step is to check on the state of the service and wait until the loadbalancer is active and the ``LoadBalancer Ingress`` field has received a publicly accessible flaoting IP address.
+The final step is to check on the state of the service and wait until the loadbalancer is active and the ``LoadBalancer Ingress`` field has received a publicly accessible floating IP address.

 .. code-block:: bash